michaelcloran/my-dungeon/README.md

     ![Screenshot of Dungeon Rom menu](assets/readme_images/dungeon_room_menu.png)

     * Room listing.
 This menu is used once a user enters a room.
 It has some features for instance it has a message you have entered room (number) 1 for this case.
-It has a description of the room just under the line for the room numnber.
+It has a description of the room just under the line for the room number.
 In this case To the center of the room there is a little dragon.
 Directly under this it shows player health 100 and under this there is [] which shows you that the player has no weapons yet.
 When the player picks up a weapon the english description of the weapon is shown in this list.
 Under this is the menu options 1. go north, 2. go east, 3. go west, 4. attack little dragon to the center and 5. go south and exit room. if you enter a number and press enter a validation script is run and checks if its in range 1 to 5 and that the number is really a number otherwise a ValueError exception is thrown and you get a message say you have to enter a number between 1 and 5 please try again.
 This message and prompt for new input is shown directly under the current prompt.

         Note: That the description and the menu options vary dependant on the contents of the room.